netfeed/tvmv/README.md

 tvmv will try to take as much information as possible from the file path, but there's a special case when episode_title is used.
 From that point we will try to get information from [tvrage](http://services.tvrage.com/).
 If we succeed, then we'll use the episode title *and* the show title from the information we get.
 So "Bobs Burgers", would become "Bob's Burgers".

+The file ending will be added to the renamed file when the file is moved into a the new location, so it won't need to be taken in account here.

 ## Todo

 * use more information from tvrage and cache that for fewer requests (for example nextepisode)